MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/Configure-MyA-User-Settings.md

 ms.prod: mya
 ---

-To configure MyAnalytics for each user in your organization, set the PrivacyMode parameter.
+You can configure MyAnalytics (change its default behavior) for users in your organization by setting the *PrivacyMode* parameter.
 For information about the values of PrivacyMode, see [PrivacyMode options](#privacymode-options).

 To set this parameter for one user or for many users, see the following: